Do DDGS Affect Feedlot Cattle Health?

 Corn, wheat and other grains contain 68-70% starch, 10-13% protein, 2-4% oil, 2-3% fiber and 2% minerals.
 Bioethanol production only uses the starch from the grain.
 Therefore, the protein, oil, fiber, and minerals are much more concentrated in the dried distillers’ grains with solubles (DDGS) by-product than in the original grain.

-A recently-completed research project funded by the National Check-off and Canada’s Beef Science Cluster evaluated animal health and performance impacts of yearling cattle finished on rations containing variable levels of wheat-based DDGS.
+- To evaluate animal health and performance impacts of yearling cattle finished on rations containing variable levels of wheat-based DDGS.

-The study found that dietary sulfur levels can vary among different sources of DDGS, and this can affect sulfur levels in the rumen, blood and urine.
+Dietary sulfur levels can vary among different sources of DDGS, and this can affect sulfur levels in the rumen, blood and urine.
 Feeding DDGS at up to 40% of the diet did not increase the risk of PEM or metabolic disease in these studies.